Intevation/intelmq-mailgen/README.md

 Security Considerations
 -----------------------
  * It is assumed that we need to protect against malicious external data coming to us via the database.
  * We do not need (or can) protect against local attacks with administration rights.
- * As our command will be able to run with and witout user interaction, we assume that only users with administration rights have access to the machine and are allowed to start the interactive variant.
+ * As our command will be able to run with and without user interaction, we assume that only users with administration rights have access to the machine and are allowed to start the interactive variant.
  * The private key material for signing will have no extra protection by passphrase, thus the system itself needs to be secured adequately.
-(This can include separating to setup intelmq itself on a different machine with only access to fill the database.)
+(This can include separating the setup of intelmq itself on a different machine with only access to fill the database.)
-* We should pay attention preventing that the complete system becomes an effective signature (or encryption) oracle.
+* We should pay attention to preventing that the complete system becomes an effective signature (or encryption) oracle.
 To explain: Consider an attacker who will receive an automatic notification from our system.
-If this attacker also can trigger a warning over an used feed, she may partly control which plaintext is to be signed (or somewhere encrypted) and get the automated result.
-There is a small potential that this may be used for an adaptive-plaintext attack under some circumstances.
+If this attacker also can trigger a warning over an used feed, she may partly control which plaintext is to be signed (or somewhere encrypted) and gets the automated result.
+There is a small potential under some circumstances that this can be used for an adaptive-plaintext attack.

 Column Names